 Based on Avenger components

-A big advantage was the compact bodywork, which for the most part was equipped with the Avenger material that is so well known to O'Dell.
-For the required muscles, he asked Lotus for the long-stroke blocks from the Elites / Eclats and convinced the bodywork of the new Horizons to accept that gift.
-And so the Chrysler Sunbeam Lotus was developed and the Chrysler management was persuaded to do a small series of to produce this Lotus version, in order to be able to participate in international rallies first in Group 4 and later in Group 2.
-Because only then could the brand be saved.
-Yet?
-The result was inexorably a blow to the sporty Escorsts and Chevettes.
-And in its version for the public highway, for the ordinary buyers, little had been made with regard to the combat machines.
+A big advantage was the compact body, which was largely equipped with the Avenger material so well-known for O'Dell.
+For the necessary muscles, he asked Lotus for the long-stroke blocks from the Elites/Eclats and convinced the body of the new Horizons to accept that gift.
+And so the Chrysler Sunbeam Lotus was developed and the Chrysler management was persuaded to start producing a small series of this Lotus version, in order to participate in international rallies first in Group 4 and later in Group 2.
+Because only in this way could the brand be saved.
+However?
+The result was an inexorable blow to all sporting Escorts and Chevettes.
+And in its road-going design, for the common buyers, little had been done in terms of concessions compared to the combat machines.

 Fast and noisy

-Such a bulderbox ran almost 200 km / h and the passengers would know that too.
+Such a bulderboxje ran almost 200 km/h and the occupants would know that too.
 The engine noise in the interior was phenomenal.
-And the brutal way in which the rather angular coach wiggled through the wind was also a guarantee for a lot of noise.
-The five-speed gearbox shifted somewhat vague, but that was a matter of getting used to.
-In terms of driving technology, the Talbot Sunbeam Lotus behaved like a go-kart on a clay court.
-Fortunately, the driver and co-driver were seated in comfortable bucket seats.
-And that the chassis derived from the Avenger was having a pretty difficult time with all that Lotus violence?
-Then he would have had to continue learning ~
+And the brutal way in which the rather angular carriage pushed through the wind was also a guarantee for a lot of noise.
+The five-speed gear shifted somewhat vaguely, but that was a matter of getting used to.
+Technically, the Talbot Sunbeam Lotus behaved like a go-kart on a gravel track.
+Fortunately, the driver and co-driver sat firmly in high-backed bucket seats.
+And that the chassis derived from the Avenger had a hard time with all that Lotus violence?
+Then he should have kept learning!

 Some info